-What we know about the Peugeot 5008 Electric
+About the Peugeot 5008

 Platform & variants

 Entry-level models would see a single motor, and Peugeot could use two motors for its top-of-the-line GT range of the 5008, which currently relies on visual differentiators (GT emblems, black roof, chrome trims, twin exhaust effect and larger alloy wheels) to stand out.
 The 5008 GT Electric would sport specifications to match the ‘GT’ emblem with a twin motor setup.

-Since the Stellantis Group is planning on developing a common microprocessor and inverter for all STLA platforms (STLA Small, Medium and Large), which will be capable of running at 400V and 800V with the capability of delivering up to 350 kW, the 5008 Electric AWD should be coming close to matching the specs of its rivals from South Korea and China.
+Since Stellantis is planning on developing a common microprocessor and inverter for all STLA platforms (STLA Small, Medium and Large), which will be capable of running at 400V and 800V with the capability of delivering up to 350 kW, the 5008 Electric AWD should be coming close to matching the specs of its rivals from South Korea and China.